BornToBeRoot/PowerShell_BrocadeICX/README.md

 ### Brocade Scripts

-It doesn't matter where you store the scripts (I only use relative paths) The only thing you need is a working "Brocade" and "Posh-SSH" Module.
+It doesn't matter where you store the scripts (I only use relative paths).
+The only thing you need is a working "Brocade" and "Posh-SSH" Module.

 ## Syntax